hongqin/Python-CoLab-bootcamp/README.md

 + [Neural network playground](https://playground.tensorflow.org/)

-To submit a lesson plan on teaching computer programming in K12 setting, please follow https://forms.gle/uiT7wxgk2wSFkGoK9
+To submit an essay on teaching computer programming in formal and/or informal K12 settings, please follow https://forms.gle/uiT7wxgk2wSFkGoK9